 Statistical analysis

 Continuous data are presented as median ± interquartile range or mean ± SD.
 The baseline characteristics of the two groups were evaluated by independent samples t-test or chi-squared (χ2) test.
 The Kaplan-Meier and log-rank tests were employed to estimate survival curves and corresponding P values.
 Based on the Cox regression models, multivariate and univariate analyses were performed to identify independent prognostic factors related to mPFS.
 Any survival-related variables with P < 0.10 from univariate analyses were combined into a multivariate Cox proportional hazards model.
 A two-tailed P value of < 0.05 was considered statistically significant.
-The SPSS v 22.0 (IBM, Inc., New York) was exploited for all analyses.
+The SPSS v 22.0 (IBM, Inc., New York, NY, United States) was exploited for all analyses.

 RESULTS